 Status: Six grants of $100,000-$200,000 (direct costs) were awarded in 2012; Four grants of $100,000 were awarded in 2013.
 Details and specific dates for the 2014 competition are described below.

 POCTRC Award applications are solicited and evaluated in two stages.
 Applicants may submit pre-proposals which will undergo review.
 A subset of the applicants who submitted pre-proposals will be invited to submit full proposals.

 To view a description of unmet needs in primary care, read the answers to frequently asked questions, and see a list of previous awardees, click on the corresponding tab below.
 For further questions and assistance, please email Steve Schachter, MD, at CIMITGrants@partners.org.

 UNMET NEEDS IN PRIMARY CARE

-As the number of primary care providers diminishes and the need for primary care increases, the fundamental unmet need is to increase the capacity of providers to care for more patients without a decrease in the quality of care and without unduly burdening the providers.
-Two POC technology-enabled pathways towards this end are:
+As the number of primary care providers diminishes and the need for primary care increases, the fundamental unmet need is to increase the ability of providers to care for more patients without decreasing the quality of care given and without unduly burdening the providers, patients or their families.